nprint/pcapml/README.md

 14792257769479651673,google
 ```

-Any arbitrary grouping of packets can be named, enabling us to group packets by application, flows, device, attacks, or any other common traffic analysis task.
+Any arbitrary grouping of packets can be used, enabling us to group packets by application, flows, device, attacks, or any other common traffic analysis task.
 We also note that this _sampleID_ enables easy benchmarking for popular datasets: the only information that needs to be published is the dataset and a list of training, testing, and challenge _sampleIDs_ for users with different methods to compare with each other.

 ## Analysis